 As you enter Salvatore’s, you will see and feel the ambiance of true Italy with some modern day twists.
 Knotty wood decor surrounds the room, running from the rafters to the plants, grapes and old wine bottles hanging throughout the space.
 When you sit next to our fireplace on a wintery Iowa evening, the cozy atmosphere surrounds you from all directions.
 From the smell of pizza and pastas baking in the seasoned oven, to the warm and friendly atmosphere; everyone feels right at home at Salvatore’s.

 Salvatore’s also features a beer and fine wine bar, featuring one of the most extensive Italian wine lists in the area.
 Each wine has been carefully selected by Claudio Vitale, who travels to Italy to visit the wineries where each bottle is created.
 Our wine bar is the perfect spot for conversation, a drink before dinner or a quick listen to the Italian chatter coming from the owners and family.

 So when you are looking for a very short Italian vacation in the Midwest that includes homemade pizza, pasta, desserts and Italian wines, the choice is clear—”Salvatore’s” is the place to be.
-But remember ask for Claudio, Sam or the founder Reno and they will make you feel at home and accommodate your needs.
+But remember ask for Reno, Claudio or his wife Dominica and they will make you feel at home and accommodate your needs.